ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.44.0/protocol/jakarta.md

 ## API

-> Important: This is only available for protocol Ithaca (i.e. `--protocol jakarta` command line option).
+> Important: This is only available for protocol Jakarta (i.e. `--protocol jakarta` command line option).

 ### New types